 Guam lies west of the International Date Line, hence, local time is 15 hours ahead of Eastern Standard Time (EST) and 20 hours ahead of Hawaii.
-As sponsored by then-Congressman Robert Underwood, Public Law 106-564 passed by the United States
+As sponsored by then-Congressman Robert Underwood, Public Law 106-564 passed by the United States Congress in 2000 established the standard time zone for Guam and the Northern Mariana Islands known as Chamorro Standard Time.
+Chamorros are the indigenous inhabitants of Guam and Northern

-Congress in 2000 established the standard time zone for Guam and the Northern Mariana Islands known as Chamorro Standard Time.
-Chamorros are the indigenous inhabitants of Guam and Northern Marianas who became citizens of the United States with the passage of the Guam Organic Act of 1950 signed by President Harry Truman.
+Marianas who became citizens of the United States with the passage of the Guam Organic Act of 1950 signed by President Harry Truman.
 The Organic Act also provided for the first civilian government in Guam history and transferred the federal jurisdiction over Guam from the U.S. Navy to the Department of the Interior.

 Paralleling the history of the Philippines, Guam became a colony of Spain for 300 years before being ceded to the United States through the Treaty of Paris in 1898 at the end of the Spanish American War.
 During World War II (from 1941 to 1944), the Japanese occupied Guam until American military forces reclaimed the territory for the United States in July 1944.
-Up to the present day, there are still living survivors of World War II on Guam who endured hardships during this critical period of its history.
-The claim for compensation for the hardships of war is a struggle and a sensitive issue up to the present time.
-Despite this, July 21 is celebrated annually as Guam's Liberation Day, with a downtown parade that involves government agencies, non-profit organizations and other community-based groups6.
+To this day, July 21 is celebrated annually as Guam's Liberation Day, with a downtown parade that involves government agencies, non-profit organizations and other community-based groups6.